Picton railway station

-Picton railway station is a heritage-listed railway station located on the Main South line in the south-western Sydney suburb of Picton in the Wollondilly Shire local government area of New South Wales, Australia.
+Picton railway station is a heritage-listed railway station located on the Main Southern line in the south-western Sydney suburb of Picton in the Wollondilly Shire local government area of New South Wales, Australia.
 It was built from 1863 to 1919.
 It is also known as the Picton Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.
 The station opened on 1 July 1869.
 The station is unusually sited, with southbound journeys actually heading north out of the station before traversing a 225 degree horseshoe curve to again head south, and likewise northbound services heading south before rounding a number of curves to resume their true direction.

 History

 Picton

 The town of Picton was named by Major Antill after Sir Thomas Picton in 1841.
 The location was previously known as "Stonequarry".
 The Duke of Wellington described Picton as a "rough foul-mouthed devil as ever lived" but very capable.
 He was "respected for his courage and feared for his irascible temperament".
-He was chiefly remembered for his exploits under Wellington in the Iberinan Peninsular War displaying great bravery and persistence.
+He was chiefly remembered for his exploits under Wellington in the Iberian Peninsular War displaying great bravery and persistence.
 He was killed at the Battle of Waterloo and was the most senior officer to die there.
 He was buried in the family vault at St. George's, Hanover Square in London.
 In 1859 Picton was re-interred in St. Paul's Cathedral, London, lying close to the body of the Duke of Wellington.

 Following the construction of a new alignment via Bargo in 1919, Picton became a junction station with the original line being retained as a branch line.
 These trains departed from a dock platform at the southern end of Platform 2.
 Picton previously had an extensive yard north of the station including locomotive servicing facilities and a turntable.
 A passing loop ran behind Platform 2 until 2011, when it was removed to allow a lift to be installed.

 Picton is a destination for NSW Rail Museum steam trains from Thirlmere, although with the elimination of Picton yard, these now require a locomotive at each end.